-A: Until the area has fully healed we advise you not to go into chlorinated water (pool, spa, jacuzzi).
-However, if this is unavoidable then we advise you to add a layer of Vaseline over the treated area.
+A: Until the area has fully healed, do not go into chlorinated water (such as a pool, spa, or jacuzzi).
+If this is unavoidable add a layer of Vaseline over your tattoo.

 • Q: Can I go out in the sun?